Defendant: Ketel One Vodka; Aliso Viejo, CA

 Report: Officer DeWitt of the Computer H Information Superhighway Patrol (CHiSPs) was on a routine visit to Gizmodo, the tech gadget website, when he was exposed to numerous banner advertisements for Ketel One vodka.
 While being subjected to liquor advertising that for once didn't suggest imbibing would lead to a sexual experience with a hot blond, the officer noticed the transgression and captured it electronically.

-Fine: $320 and a case of wheat-distilled vodka, though potatoes are better.
+Fine: $320 and a case of wheat-distilled vodka

 Is that not deliberate?
 A play on words of "Ketel" and "Gentel"?